-Urban Rural Action and Pennsylvania Prison Societyare implementing a criminal justice reform program in Adams County, PA and Philadelphia.
-"Consensus-Building for Incarceration Reduction: A Community Justice Program" (CBIR) brings together a diverse group of 25 community members, split between Philadelphia and Adams County, PA with direct and indirect experience with and within a criminal justice system that needs to change.
-The group consists of community group leaders and justice reform advocates, professionals, students, and retirees with political views across the ideological spectrum.
-The program is funded by the Vera Institute of Justice.
+Urban Rural Action and Pennsylvania Prison Societyare implementing a Vera Institute of Justice-funded criminal justice reform program in Adams County, PA and Philadelphia.
+“Consensus-Building for Incarceration Reduction" (CBIR) brings together a diverse group of 27 community members from Philadelphia and Adams County, PA with experience with a criminal justice system that needs to change.
+The group includes justice reform advocates, professionals, students, and retirees with political views across the ideological spectrum.

 CBIR Program Goals